JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Amit Murarka

-Okay, sure.
-And also when I look at JVML numbers again over there, the realization seems to have been down.
-So is it like some sale of some semis that has happened over there?
-Like what is really the reason?
+Sure.
+And also, when I look at JVML numbers, again over there, the realisation seems to have been down.
+So, is it like some sale of some semis that have happened over there?
+Like, what is really the reason?

 Jayant Acharya

-No, basically see we are.
-We look at JVML and Vijayanagar from an operations point of view as a combined decision making process.
+No, basically, see, we look at JVML and Vijayanagar from an operations point of view as a combined decision-making process.
 We have certain advantages in JVML on the cost side.
 We have some advantages in JVML on the state tax side.
-So we have a state tax advantage even if you sell outside the state, you know, so therefore outside state movement like to north, we prefer to do from there, which is a higher freight incidence and therefore you see a lower realization.
-But that enables us to overall optimize our total Vijayanagar Bled because the other units is able to supply to Karnataka, which has got a tax advantage in Karnataka and JVML is able to leverage the sales to other locations where we get the tax advantage.
+So, we have a state tax advantage, even if you sell outside the state.
+So therefore, outside state movement like to North, we prefer to do from there, which is a higher freight incidence.
+And therefore, you see a lower realisation, but that enables us to overall optimize our total Vijayanagar blend, because the other units is able to supply to Karnataka, which has got a tax advantage in Karnataka.
+JVML is able to leverage the sales to other locations where we get the tax advantage.

 Amit Murarka

-And just also sorry to interrupt, maybe request you to please rejoin the queue for further questions.
 Thank you.
-Okay, our next question comes from the line of Vikas Singh from ICICI Securities.
+Our next question comes from the line of Vikash Singh from ICICI Securities.
 Please go ahead.

-Hi sir, good evening and thank you for the opportunity.
-So just wanted to understand our stance on the cbam.
-What is our exposure currently on the European side and any strategy which we are going to tackle in terms of the whatever export which we are doing to the Europe.
+Hi, sir.
+Good evening and thank you for the opportunity.
+I just wanted to understand our stance on the CBAM.
+What is our exposure currently on the European side and any strategies which we are going to tackle in terms of the whatever exports which we are doing to the Europe?

 Arun Maheshwari